What Is a Capture Manager? Role, Responsibilities & Career Path

 What certifications are valuable for capture managers?

-APMP (Association of Proposal Management Professionals) certification is widely recognized across sectors and provides foundational knowledge applicable to both capture and proposal management.
+APMP (Association of Proposal Management Professionals) certification is widely recognized across sectors.
 Shipley Associates training and certification is the most operationally relevant preparation specifically for federal capture work, covering the methodology used by most large US government contractors.

 How does capture management differ from business development?